Prof. Sergei Alexandrov, Beihang University, China

 Professor Zhao was awarded the Ivor Jenkins Medal in 2015 by the Institute of Materials, Minerals and Mining for his contribution to powder metallurgy in developing and commercialising innovative powder based technologies for manufacturing metal foams.

-Dr.LYDIA ANGGRAINI, President University, Indonesia
+Dr.LYDIA ANGGRAINI, Head, Study Program of Mechanical Engineering, President University, Indonesia

 Lydia Anggraini received her M.Eng and Ph.D degree from Ritsumeikan University, Japan in 2008 and 2012, respectively.
 She studied Advanced Materials Science and Engineering in the Department of Mechanical Engineering, Ritsumeikan University.
 She joined Indonesia EPSON Industry Co., Ltd. in 2005.
 Since 2010, she has been a Research Assistant in the Advanced Materials Laboratory, Department of Mechanical Engineering, Ritsumeikan University, Japan.
 In 2013, she joined the Faculty of Engineering, President University, Jababeka, Cikarang, Indonesia where she is currently a Head of Study Program of Mechanical Engineering in President University.
 She is now engaged in research on microstructure control to create high mechanical properties of metal-matrix and ceramics-matrix composites, and its applications.
 She is now leading a research project under Collaborative Research Based on Industrial Demand "Electric Vehicle Development for Green City".
 2017